mianguyen/Emotional-Support-Conversation/README.md

 We have collected **more** conversations with more topics.
 ESConv now contians 1,410 conversations with 10 topic problems.

+You can run `python process.py` to process the data, and the processed results will be fed into the latter experiments.

 ## Model Implementation